 Through the film he saw Hajime, who looked distant and sinister and very red.
 Hajime, the disdainful jerk still pretty clearly more interested in some dead guy he’d never actually met than in Sano.

-Suddenly he had an object.
+Suddenly the wrath had an object.

 He realized Hajime had hold of his arm only when he wrenched free.
 Turning to face him, fists clenched… well, he meant to demand what the fuck was going on, where they were, where Mrs. Himura was, and any number of other things… but the noise that broke from him had no words and practically no semblance of humanity.